CesiumGS/3d-tiles-validator/README.md

 > **A note about the repository structure**
 >
 > This repository originally contained multiple projects.
-Now, these project are maintained in separate repositories:
+Now, these projects are maintained in separate repositories:
 >
 > - The `3d-tiles-tools` can be found in [the `3d-tiles-tools` repository](https://github.com/CesiumGS/3d-tiles-tools)
 > - The `3d-tiles-samples-generator` can be found in [the `3d-tiles-samples-generator` repository](https://github.com/CesiumGS/3d-tiles-samples-generator)